-Once consumed, 20% of the liquor gets absorbed by the blood vessels in the stomach.
-This is scientifically known as the first-pass metabolism pathway (FPM pathway).
+Once consumed, 20% of alcohol gets absorbed by the blood vessels in the stomach.
+This is scientifically known as the first-pass metabolism (FPM) pathway.
 The blood vessels in the small intestine absorb the remaining 80%.
 Alcohol absorption into the bloodstream slows down if there’s food in the stomach.
 Any trace amounts of metabolites will leave the body through bodily fluids, like sweat, urine, and saliva.

 Any liquor that enters the bloodstream will be carried to the liver.
 This is where enzymes that can break down the alcohol molecules are produced.
 Alcohol that enters the bloodstream will also enter the brain.

 If you consume too much alcohol in one sitting, there’s a good chance you’ll get alcohol poisoning.
-This can lead to seizures, vomiting, slurred speech and loss of consciousness.
+This can lead to seizures, vomiting, slurred speech, and loss of consciousness.
 In worst-case scenarios, alcohol poisoning can lead to complications like cardiac arrests, brain damage, and seizures.

 Your liver works diligently to metabolize and clear alcohol as efficiently as possible.

 It can generally metabolize anywhere from 0.25 to 0.5 ounces each hour.
 Standard alcoholic beverages contain anywhere from 0.50 to 1.00 ounce of alcohol.
 A standard beer contains approximately 12 ounces of liquid and has an alcohol content of 5%.
 This means that you should be able to clear a beer from your body in a little over an hour.